abrahamjuliot/creepjs/README.md

 - Headless rating > 0
 - Stealth rating > 0

-## Version Detection
+## Browser Prediction
-- a guess attempt is made to decrypt the browser vendor, version, renderer, engine, and platform
+- a guess attempt is made to decrypt the browser vendor, version, renderer, engine, and system
 - this guess does not affect the fingerprint
 - system is collected from `WorkerNavigator.userAgent` and auto matched to fingerprint ids
 - decoded samples from the server are auto computed and manually reviewed